 The prose is lovely, but when you’ve got to get through x pages before starting your algebra homework, it feels tedious.
 When read on a Sunday evening with no rush, some gin, and no need to write a paper after, it’s fantastic.
-What surprised me, was how different Gatsby seems now from the character I remember.
-His obsessive, all-consuming “love” for Daisy is naive and innocent, not unlike a high school crush.
+What surprised me most was how different Gatsby seems now from the character I remember.
+His obsessive, all-consuming “love” for Daisy is naïve and innocent, not unlike a high-school crush.
 When I read it years ago, Gatsby bordered on greatness and heroism, now he seems tragic and lonely.
 It’s clearer now that he doesn’t know Daisy and his whole quest is foolish:

 There must have been moments even that afternoon when Daisy tumbled short of his dreams—not through her own fault but because of the colossal vitality of his illusion.
 It had gone beyond her, beyond everything.
 He had thrown himself into it with a creative passion, adding to it all the time, decking it out with every bright feather that drifted his way.
 No amount of fire or freshness can challenge what a man will store up in his ghostly heart.
 (101)

 I say all this because it’s hard to convince people to read a book they’ve already read.
 I get that.
 Life is short.
 But this book is so much better now than when you read it in high school.
-(I can mostly guarantee that.)
 And if you hated it in high school, it’ll be a low bar to enjoy it more the second time.
-So there.

 “She’s got an indiscreet voice,” I remarked.
 “It’s full of——” I hesitated.